 In the United States, the sabal palm tree can be commonly found along the southern coastal areas and is even considered the official state tree of both Florida and South Carolina.
 In fact, South Carolina is often dubbed “The Palmetto State,” and its flag features a sabal palm tree and crescent moon.

 Recognized for their delicious flavor, extensive nutrient profile and versatility, hearts of palm have become a household favorite around the globe and have quickly gained widespread popularity.
-In fact, France is now considered the largest importer of hearts of palm in the entire world, accounting for 76 percent of all imports in the European Union and 27 percent of imports worldwide.
-(12)

 Although uncommon, some people have reported allergic reactions after eating hearts of palm.
 If you experience any food allergy symptoms like hives, itching or swelling after eating hearts of palm, discontinue consumption immediately and talk to your doctor.
 (13)